Get help with rent

 Check you're getting all benefits you are entitled to.
 Use the entitledto benefits calculator to find out what you could get.

 If you are on a low income you can usually claim universal credit.
 You get help towards your rent as part of your monthly payment.

-You usually have to wait at least 5 weeks for your first payment, but you can ask for a universal credit advance.
-This is a loan that you will have to pay back.
-Only ask for the amount you need.
+You could get a universal credit advance.
+This is a DWP loan that you have to pay back.
+Your UC payments will be lower while you pay it back.
+Only ask for what you need.